Foreign aid arrives in COVID-hit India | DW | 27.04.2021

 Many people are being forced to use makeshift facilities for mass burials and cremations as the country's funeral services have become overwhelmed.

+India has called on its armed forces to help.
+It is releasing oxygen from armed forces reserves and providing retired medical personnel.

-The World Health Organization chief, Tedros Adhanom Ghebreyesus, on Monday described the situation in India as "beyond heartbreaking."
+WHO chief Tedros Adhanom Ghebreyesus on Monday described the situation as "beyond heartbreaking."

 Australia on Tuesday announced a temporary ban on direct passenger flights from India, due to the "clearly present" risks of travel.